ojczeo/YandexDown/README.md

-Certainly!
-Here's the combined README file that integrates information from both the original repository ([SecFathy/YandexDown](https://github.com/SecFathy/YandexDown)) and your modified script:

----

 # Yandex Disk Downloader

 This Python script downloads files from Yandex Disk using the public link provided.
 It handles downloading large files and displays download progress when possible.